an essay in Natural Philosophy

 I was once a keen, if not very accomplished, pool player.
 One of my difficulties lay in potting, especially the longer shots.
 But every player will know that moment when he’s played a good shot … you can feel the ball going down, even as you strike the ball … unfortunately, not a common enough feature of my game.
 The same with darts … not often would I get ‘three in a bed’, as we used to call it on the Yorkshire board (with just the doubles slots around the rim of the target, but no inner trebles slots).
 But the fact that even I could occasionally manage it struck me as pretty wondrous … to manage to throw three consecutive darts into such a tiny space from nine feet away!
 To coordinate the flexing of arm and wrist with the release of the dart from the fingers at just the right time!
 Three darts on the trot could not just be coincidence; but to confirm the oddity of such accuracy is the experience of ‘knowing’ when you’re about to throw a good dart.
 The same I’m sure is true of golf … you see a player on fire, making long putts, where the ball seems almost drawn towards the hole.

 With pool, I found that, in comparing my play to others, I had various strengths and weaknesses, as did they.
 Though not a good long potter, I was reasonably good at controlling the white ball.
 And I found that, in comparing my play with others, some correspondence could be made between our various psychological types.
 In formal terms we might say, like the elephant getting up, that the strength of the idea of the shot produces, from the immediate future, a guide to the action.
 The imagined shot is the ‘skyhook’ which guides the action, informing the muscles and limbs to perfect coordination.
 So the nature, or range of each person’s imagination disposes them to play in a particular way.
 I have noticed in other activities, that I’m quite good ‘close up’; I used to enjoy wrestling, where I could sense an opponent’s intention perhaps before him, and move accordingly; with drawing, or the general manipulation of tools, I am competent.
 So my imagination is strong at a short distance … I can impart some life to the white ball, for example.
 But it is only short range; I struggle to imagine the momentum of the white ball transferring to another ball.
 And in social terms, I’m comfortable in most one on one situations, but rapidly lose the picture when in the company of more people.
 Conversely, I have a friend who is much better at the long ball game … no problem in knocking in the long shots; he sees no reason that might distract the ball from its imagined path; it is obvious it will fall down the hole, so it does.
 Socially, he is straightforward and uncomplicated, and easy within a crowded room.
 Yet another friend, a most excellent player, has elements of both the white ball and the potting game, but another tactical dimension and the ability to see the overall game … and yes, socially both confident and manipulative.
 Whether we map out the future with instinct or forethought, it is the template that we project which guides our action, and it is the quality of our imagination that forms our character.
-I have been tempted to classify the various psychological types as nuclear (those of short ranged but powerful imagination), electric (those of longer range but more tenuous imagination), and atomic (to describe the strategic mind, one who can see the action as a field of relationships, though perhaps lacking the intimate knowledge of the nuclear type, or the surety of the electric mind) … but this for another essay perhaps!
+I have been tempted to classify the various psychological types as nuclear (those of short ranged but strong imagination), electric (those of longer range but more tenuous imagination), and atomic (to describe the strategic mind, one who can see the action as a field of relationships, though perhaps lacking the intimate knowledge of the nuclear type, or the surety of the electric mind) … but this for another essay perhaps!

 The same can be seen in other controlled activities, such as artistic expression or performance.
 I’ve mentioned landscape painting when looking at the subject of perception, but it also yields insight into the question of memory and allegiance.
 I’ve suggested that the canvas can be seen as a record of the interaction between nature and the painter, almost as a sensory extension, like a resonant membrane.
 But the painting can also be considered as a future form, with the artist and his tools contained within its memory.
 I have found there usually comes a point at which frustration with my own ineptitude persuades me to scrape out what I’ve done.
 The beauty of oil paint is its messy and plastic nature … after scraping away, the skeleton of what you’ve done is still evident, and if you persevere for long enough the picture suddenly starts to makes sense.
 I think of it as reaching a plateau, or threshold, where the paint almost seems to apply itself, and you wonder what was so hard about it! … similar in experience, perhaps, to be playing in a good team.
 It really does feel as though the hand is being guided … but from where?
 The temporary satisfaction of mastering a new technique is nothing to the excitement of looking at a painting you’ve just finished when you have strayed beyond the threshold … something is revealed on the canvas that is beyond your conscious effort, as though by magic.

 In carving a human figure from stone or wood there comes a point when the sculptor ‘reaches flesh’.
 From this point he feels as though he’s uncovering a figure trapped within the block.
 A sculptor of genius, like Donatello, would finish the figure as far as this ‘feel’ extended, foregoing the high polish that straw could effect on marble for the more natural but sensuous finish of the tools caressing the flesh of his subject.
 In the last pieta of Michelangelo, the figures do not even fully escape from the stone; the material itself is imbued with the same life as the subject matter.
 The sculptor’s respect for the material he works with is ‘allegiance’ to the future form of the finished sculpture.
+All great artists sublimate themselves to the material in which they work, so that the ‘self’ is suborned in the creative process.

 But as intense as the personal struggle of the artist may be, it is still contained within the larger hierarchy of the history and culture that nourishes him.
 The slow formal rhythm of a culture might last generations or centuries.
-During the early classicising period, as a society strives to identify itself against the chaos of nature, its artistic expression searches for rules, to impose order.
+During the early classicising period, as a society strives to establish itself against the chaos of nature, its artistic expression searches for rules, to impose order.
 There may follow a ‘mannered’ period, when the society achieves some sort of balance and equilibrium; the art may stultify, until the natural element of the human spirit eventually rebels against such stasis, and the romantic spirit admits the rhythms and wildness of nature back into that culture.
 Art history allows us to plot these movements, using paintings, drawings and sculpture as a graphic illustration of a whole culture behaving much as we do as individual animals.
 A particularly fine example of this is the kouros of ancient Greece.
 The kouros was a funerary statue of a man (or korai, the female equivalent), always in the same posture … an upright stance, arms by the side, hands curled, with the left leg slightly forward.
 Over a period of a hundred years we can see the figure evolve from massive geometric statues, inspired by the art of Egypt, gradually becoming more life like as each generation of sculptors refined their skills, until a magic moment in 485 B.C. with the ‘Critian Boy’, where the sculpture suddenly seems to relax into life.
 This was happening while their law givers and leaders were evolving democracy, and starting to investigate the world scientifically and philosophically.
 We can see the whole process of evolving self awareness in a society as we do in the individual human child growing into adulthood.
 The citizens’ allegiance to the state is the same as that of the cells towards the animal body, a spontaneous persuasion that emanates backwards in time from the whole to its constituent parts.

 Or with music: that point when the musicians gell, and the music itself seems to be suspended between the players, like a ping pong ball floating above air blown through straws.
 The solo singer, who’s voice is drawn by the song; I do not find it just a romantic notion that the singer must lose himself in the song for the notes to come out pure and accurate.
 The song itself is the future form, that contains and encourages the singer.
 I have noticed that natural singers, like long potters of a snooker ball, tend to be straightforward characters, whose confidence to reach the note is uncomplicated by doubt (this is not to deny the power and persuasion of a singer who has had to overcome his or her own doubt to find that same source, and find a unique voice in the process; the young Bob Dylan was adamant that he was as good as Caruso!)